zhust2003/EDAP-Tools/README.txt

 In order to get the commands to function, the files have to be organized in the following way:

 All commands (#1 to #23) have to be in the 'Commands' folder.
-All files with .xml extension, as well as EDAPT Help.swf and EDAPT Shortcuts Map.swf have to be in 'XULControls' folder.
+All files with .swf extension have to be in 'XULControls' folder.
 EDAPT Loader.jsfl has to be in the 'Tools' folder.

 All the above mentioned folders (Commands, Javascript, WindowSWF and XULControls) are located in Flash Configuration directory – called 'flashConfig' for convenience.